39 Software Companies Around Seattle You Should Know

-Since the 1970s, Silicon Valley has been regarded as the center of the tech universe but Seattle is quickly becoming a contender in the software and tech space.
-Seattle is known for heavy-hitters like Microsoft, Amazon and Zillow as well as hundreds of software companies within the greater metro area.
+Since the 1970s, Silicon Valley has been regarded as the center of the tech universe, but in recent decades, Seattle has emerged as a contender in the software and tech space.
+The Emerald City is known for heavy-hitters like Microsoft, Amazon and Zillow as well as hundreds of software companies within the greater metro area.

 Top Software Companies in Seattle